-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Ford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ford are a mix of both white- and blue-collar jobs.
 Overall, Ford is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Ford who work in office and administrative support (16.77%), teaching (11.28%), and management occupations (7.12%).

 In terms of college education, the citizens of Ford rank slightly lower than the national average.
 13.15% of adults 25 and older in Ford have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.